How to Find the Best Medicare Plan for You

 You see, Medicare Advantage is great for younger, healthier seniors, but it’s costly and frustrating when we’re older or if we have chronic health conditions.

 Look at it this way.
 If you have an MA plan, with prescription drug coverage and a $6,700 maximum out-of-pocket limit, that has a $50 monthly premium, your annual exposure is $7,300 plus the cost of your medications (deductible and copays).
-Contrast this with a Medigap Plan F at $200 per month and a prescription drug plan at $40 per month.
+Contrast this with a Medicare Supplement Plan F is the most comprehensive Medicare supplement plan available.
+This plan covers all Original Medicare deductibles, coinsurance, and copayments, leaving you with no out-of-pocket costs on all Medicare-approved services.... at $200 per month and a prescription drug plan at $40 per month.
 In this case, your annual exposure is $2,880 plus the cost of your medications (deductible and copays).

-Compare Medicare Supplement quotes in your area and see how much you can save.
+Compare Medicare Supplement quotes in your area and discover how much you can save.